SitekickRemastered/Web/README.md

 When the server is running, any changes you save will be refreshed on the local server in real time.
 Upon committing changes, if your changes are accepted, Github Pages will update the homepage directly >> https://sitekickremastered.com/

 Note: Changes to the landing page require refreshing another file or re-running *mkdocs serve*.

+Note 2: To exit the virtual environment, enter `deactivate` into your terminal.